Estimated reading time: 4 minutes

 These days, acronyms are being used practically everywhere.
 You probably see or hear shortened forms of words or phrases when you peruse social media posts, watch sporting events on television, or walk through your office.
-Acronyms are faster easier to say and, contrary to popular belief, they are not surging in popularity because of the younger generation.
-Acronyms have been around for many decades, and they are used in all business-related industries.
+Acronyms are easier to say, and contrary to popular belief, they are not surging in popularity because of the younger generation.
+Acronyms have been around for decades and are used in all business-related industries.
 If you are not as “acronym-savvy” as your peers or colleagues, here’s a quick primer from Balboa Capital.
 We compiled a list of 10 business acronyms you should know.

 A SWOT analysis is an essential strategy businesses use during the planning and marketing stages to help them develop a competitive position in the marketplace.
 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats related to business competition.
 The SWOT analysis dates back to the 1970s; it remains a “go-to” tactic for business planning due to its usefulness and effectiveness.

 Of all the acronyms on this list, the SBA is probably the one you are most familiar with.
 The SBA stands for the Small Business Administration, formed in 1953 to help small businesses acquire loans, government contracts, and other assistance methods needed for growth.

 OSHA stands for the Occupational Safety and Health Administration, formed in April 1971.
 If your business has one or more employees, it must comply with OSHA regulations designed to keep work environments safe for workers.
 OSHA is a federal law, but some states have their own OSHA laws.
 You can find out if your state is on the list by visiting the U.S. Department of Labor’s OSHA website.